rulik04/NodeJS_Final_Project/README.md

 PORT=3000
 ```

-Replace `your_mongodb_uri` with the URI for your MongoDB database and `your_session_secret` with a random string used for session encryption.

 ### Admin Credentials for Website Login

 To access the admin features of the website, you can use the following credentials: